yashsushil16/Real-Time-Workout-Form-Corrector-Analytics-Platform/README.md

-# Yash Gym Trainer: Real-Time Workout Form Corrector & Analytics Platform
+# Real-Time Workout Form Corrector & Analytics Platform

 **Yash Gym Trainer** is a premium, dual-device web application that transforms your smartphone into a wireless camera and utilizes real-time deep learning (YOLOv8-Pose) to analyze your workout form, count repetitions, provide live corrective coaching, and generate detailed session report cards.